-The waterfall found me again about a year later when it appeared again the facebook page of Peter O’Toole, who is a Conservation Ranger in Killarney National Park.
+The waterfall found me again about a year later when it appeared again the facebook page of Peter O’Toole, who is a former Conservation Ranger in Killarney National Park.
 Peter is quite the accomplished photographer himself and keeps hundreds of his friends and followers enthralled as he posts some great shots of his travels around the Park.
 So I asked Peter where I could find this mystical spot and he duly obliged by pointing me in the direction of the Tower Wood.
 The waterfall itself is actually known as Cromaglan Cascade, deriving its name from the nearby mountain of the same name.

 The Long And Winding Road

 To get to the start of this trail, head south out of Killarney towards on the N71 (Kenmare) Road.
 Continue on past Muckross House and Torc Waterfall and approximately 5 miles (8km) from the town, at the Eagle’s Nest, you will cross a low bridge with the lake on either side of the bridge.
-Here’s a map from the mapmyfitness route I logged that day:
+Here’s a map from the route I logged that day:

 If you’re in luck, there should be room for a couple of cars to park in the little lay by near the tower.
-I had the place to myself when myself and the dog went for an early morning stroll recently.

 As you walk along the river bank, watch out for some of the local residents.
 On the day these photos were taken, the dog and I disturbed a heron and an impressive red deer stag within a couple of minutes from leaving the car.
 I wasn’t able to get a good photo of the deer but it was a treat to hear his hooves pounding the soft forest floor and the crackle of twigs and branches as he made a hasty exit.
-The screech of the heron gave us more of a fright that the stag!
+The screech of the heron gave us more of a fright than the stag!

 Many Rivers To Cross (well… not really…)

 There is one stream crossing to be negotiated which, should prove no difficulty in the summer months.
 If you are accompanied by small people, you may need to lend a helping hand at this stage.
 The rocks provide a stepping stone route of sorts but they are a bit wobbly so be careful where you step.
-My aqua-phobic dog went on strike when he was presented with this crossing and literally turned his back on me and pointed for the car.

 From here it’s a short hop, skip and a jump around some of the ancient oaks before you are greeted by the falls in front of you.